lpnh/dotfiles/src/os/installation.md

 ## Reboot

-Exit the chroot environment:
+To exit the chroot environment:

 ```sh
 exit
 ```

-Unmount all the partitions and reboot:
+To unmount all the partitions and reboot:

 ```sh
 umount -R /mnt